AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

         > 5 packets transmitted, 0 received, +3 errors, 100% packet loss, time 4010ms
         > ```
         >
-        > In contrast, if you do get a response, you'll see output more like this:
+        > In contrast, if you do get a response, you'll see output more like this, showing how long it took your machine to hear a response to "echo-location" request:
         >
         > ```sh
         > vagrant@ubuntu-xenial:~$ ping 172.16.1.11